+Today we are going to discuss “How Supportive Should My Mattress Edges Be”?
+It’s a simple mattress feature that many beds may or may not have but do they offer real benefits for you?
 We all do it and hands down it is one of the most damaging things you can do to your bed, sitting on the mattress edge.
-The mattress has become our place to watch TV, sit and put on your slippers or shoes on, work, and yes we even play.
-The fact is we just don’t sleep in our mattresses anymore and due to all of these extra activities that we throw at our mattress on a daily basis.
-The reality is we could construct the mattress edge of concrete but would that really be the best and most comfortable mattress.
+The mattress has become our place to watch TV, sit and put on our slippers or shoes, work, and yes we even play.
+The fact is we just don’t sleep on our mattresses anymore due to all of these extra activities that we throw at our mattresses on a daily basis.
+The reality is we could construct the mattress edge of concrete but would that really be the best and most comfortable mattress?

-A mattress should give total and even support all the way up to the edge and most importantly you should never feel like you are rolling off or falling out or in to the bed’s edge due to poor construction and weakness.
+A mattress should give total and even support all the way up to the edge and most importantly you should never feel like you are rolling off or falling out or into the bed’s edge due to poor construction and weakness.